Learn how to create page variants to target specific content to users.*

 Below is an example of a single page with two page variants.

 Select a page variant to display the options that you can configure or, to create a new variant, click the button.
-Follow the link to learn more about page variants.

 Note: When specifying options, the top-level category automatically selects all subcategory options.
 Expand the top level to display subcategories.